Chestnut-hooded laughingthrush: Taxonomy and systematics

 The chestnut-hooded laughingthrush was originally described in 1879 as Ianthocincla treacheri by the British ornithologist Richard Bowdler Sharpe on the basis of specimens from Mount Kinabalu in Borneo.
 Sharpe later moved it to the genus Rhinocichla in 1883.
 It was subsequently considered a subspecies of the chestnut-capped laughingthrush and moved into the genus Garrulax as part of that species.
 In 2007, the ornithologists Nigel Collar and Craig Robson restored the chestnut-hooded laughingthrush to full species status.
 Following the publication of a comprehensive molecular phylogenetic study in 2018, it was moved to the resurrected genus Pterorhinus.

 The name of the genus, Pterorhinus, is derived from the Ancient Greek words pteron (feather) and rhinos (nostril).
 The specific name treacheri refers to William Hood Treacher, a British colonial administrator who was the Governor of the British colony of North Borneo.
 "Chestnut-hooded laughingthrush" is the official common name designated by the International Ornithologists' Union (IOU).

 The chestnut-hooded laughingthrush is one of 133 species recognised by the IOU in the laughingthrush family Leiothrichidae, a diverse group of birds found across Africa, Western, South, and Southeast Asia, and China.
 Within the family, it is one of 23 species currently classified in the genus Pterorhinus.
 A 2019 phylogeny by Tianlong Cai and colleagues found the chestnut-hooded laughingthrush to be most closely related to the chestnut-capped laughingthrush.
 These two species were sister (most closely related) to a clade (group of organisms descending from a common ancestor) formed by the rufous-necked, chestnut-backed, and black-throated laughingthrushes.

 Subspecies

 There are currently three recognised subspecies of the chestnut-hooded laughingthrush.
-The subspecies that inhabits western and southeastern Borneo is unknown.
+The subspecies that inhabits western and southeastern Borneo is undescribed.